Zhang-lab/ATAC-seq_QC_analysis/documents/Documentation.md

-2. Differential Accessible Region (DAR) detection Borrowing the idea of Differentially Expressed Genes (DEG) analysis, we utilize **DESeq2** to identify peak regions in ATAC-seq with differentially insertion events.
+2. Differential Accessible Region (DAR) detection Borrowing the idea of Differentially Expressed Genes (DEG) analysis, we utilize **DESeq2** to identify peak regions in ATAC-seq with differential insertion events.
 ```
 # similar to DEG, you will need 2 conditions to compare, and sample size for each condition is at least 2, unbalanced design is supported.
 # please put read file (*step3.3_rmbl_${name}.open.bed*) and peak file (*step3.4_peakcall_${name}_peaks.narrowPeak*) of the compared data into same folder